Skip to main content

 Clinical Governance

-• Doctor-led assessment confirms primary hyperhidrosis and rules out secondary medical causes before treatment
+• Clinical assessment confirms primary hyperhidrosis and rules out secondary medical causes before treatment

 • Treatment is performed by experienced doctors familiar with the anatomy and injection technique required for hyperhidrosis